 A reverse trend is being observed when comparing the number of older emigrants and the number of Lithuania’s residents.
 People that are 65 or older only comprise about 1.5 percent of the total emigration flow, despite making up about 20 percent of the entire population.

 Immigrants.
-For many years, the vast majority of immigrants were returning Lithuanian citizens (about 82 percent on average).
+For many years, the vast majority of immigrants were returning Lithuanian citizens (about 57 percent on average).
 The rest was EU citizens (3 percent) and non-EU citizens (15 percent).
-In 2017, this trend had changed: the proportion of returning Lithuanians fell to 50%, while the share of EU citizens remained the same, but the share of non-EU citizens increased to 47%.
-The majority of foreign immigrants were citizens from Ukraine and Belarus (about 35 percent of all immigrants).
+The majority of foreign immigrants were citizens from Ukraine and Belarus (about 31 percent of all immigrants).
 The majority of EU citizens are coming from Latvia, Italy or Germany.

 Source: Migration in Numbers